TACC/Core-CMS/docs/upgrade-project.md

 ### Clean Up After Deploy

-1. Change template of every page on project to **not** use deprecated template.
+1. Change template of every page on the CMS to **not** use deprecated template.
 2. Remove its deprecated templates from repository.

 ## from v2 to v3